 Test and Trace Support payment

-A new Test and Trace Support payment was introduced by the Government to help those who are required to self-isolate and therefore unable to work, resulting in a loss of income.
+A Test and Trace Support payment was introduced by the Government to help those who are required to self-isolate and therefore unable to work, resulting in a loss of income.

-If, from 28 September, you have been asked to self-isolate by NHS Test and Trace because you have recently tested positive for Coronavirus, or have been told you or your child are a close contact by NHS Test and Trace, you may be entitled to a support payment of £500.
-An application for payment should be received no later than 14 days after the period of self-isolation ended.
+If you have been asked to self-isolate by NHS Test and Trace because you have recently tested positive for Coronavirus, or have been told you or your child are a close contact by NHS Test and Trace, you may be entitled to a support payment of £500.
+An application for payment should be received no later than 42 days after the period of self-isolation ended.

 Who will be able to apply for the payment?